School-wide Balanced Literacy Program designed to develop strong skills in both reading and writing.

-Inclusive English as a Second Language designed for new Canadians, or for students whose first language is that other than English.
+Inclusive programming for English as a Second Language designed for new Canadians, or for students whose first language is other than English.

-Information and Communication Technologies are integrated into the core subjects.
+Information and Communication Technologies (ICT) are integrated into the core subjects.

 Daily Physical Activity encouraging all students to be active.

-Learning Coach working in collaboration with the homeroom teacher to suuport learners achieving below grade level using an inclusive model.
+Learning Coach working in collaboration with the homeroom teacher to support learners achieving below grade level using an inclusive model.

-Home Reading Programs are available in all the classrooms.
+Home Reading Programs are available in all classrooms.

 Volleyball is an afterschool team designed to work on basic volleyball skills in a fun and inclusive environment.
-The club is offered to grade five and six students from October 24- December 6th on Mondays and Tuesdays.
+The club is offered to grade five and six students from mid-October to early December.

 Knights of Columbus Basketball Free Throw is for students aged 9-12.
-Students will have the opportunity to practice free throw shots at morning recess during January and February to prepare for the competition.
+Students will have the opportunity to practice free throw shots during recess in January and February to prepare for the competition.
 Students who qualify will move on.
 The competitions provide a very healthy, supportive environment and are a lot of fun for everyone!

 Photo Club runs for grade 6 students every Friday from October to June in the library.
 The students learn about exciting photography techniques and spend time putting together their own portfolio of pictures based on topics covered.
 The students are also responsible for taking photos of daily events within the school, and ultimately creating the grade 6 yearbook, grade 6 movie and school year end movie.
 The program is running from September – June every Friday at lunch recess.

 Spirit Club will run from November to May this year.
-The grade 4 students meet on the first and second Tuesday of each month in the flex room from 12:00-12:40.
 The students of Spirit Club work to promote school spirit throughout our school by choosing and promoting spirit days such as crazy hair, retro and pajama days.

-Card Club - Once again, St. Lucy School will be offering the Grade 5 & 6 students a card making club.
-This club will take place during first recess before special holidays.
-The students will make 2 cards for each holiday or occasion listed below, and are able to take them home and give them to whomever they wish.
-Students have already signed up for this club, and have made Halloween cards for loved ones.
+Card Club for Grade 3 & 4 students will take place during first recess before special holidays.
+The students will make 1-2 cards for each holiday or occasion and are able to take them home and give them to whomever they wish.

-Running Room Games Students from grades 4-6 are welcome to tryout in the yearly relay race event which are held in the Butterdome at the University of Alberta.
-At this event, students will be competing in an 8 person X200m relay race against other schools in Edmonton and the surrounding area.
-The initial qualifying competition takes place in February with the quarterfinals, semifinals, and finals taking place one day in March.
+Running Room Games - Students from grades 4-6 are welcome to tryout for this yearly relay race event which is held in the Butterdome at the University of Alberta.
+At this event, students will be competing in an 8 person X 200m relay race against other schools in Edmonton and the surrounding area.
+The initial qualifying competition takes place in February with the quarterfinals, semifinals, and finals taking place in March.

 Guitar - This club is for any student in grades 5 and 6 who wishes to gain or improve guitar skills and play in an ensemble setting.
 The club will meet every Monday and Wednesday at morning recess from November to mid-June.